Human Resource Services

 24. 24Q: Can the University fill my position while I am away on FMLA leave?

 24A: Based on department staffing needs, a temporary employee may be hired to fulfill your job duties while you are on leave.
 Once you return from leave, you are entitled to your same job or an equivalent position with no loss of pay or status.
-Equivalent position is defined as a position in the same job location, with the same shift or equivalent work schedule, requiring substantially equivalent skill, effort, responsibility and authority and having the same pay and benefits.
+An "equivalent position" is defined as a position in the same job location, with the same shift or equivalent work schedule, requiring substantially equivalent skill, effort, responsibility and authority and having the same pay and benefits.

 25. 25Q: If UNI has a layoff while I am on FMLA leave and my job would have been affected by the layoff, will I still have the entitlement to the same or equivalent position at the end of my leave?